malcommac/ScrollStackController/README.md

 ### Author & License

-`ScrollStackContainer` is developed and maintained by:
+`ScrollStackController` is developed and maintained by:

 - Daniele Margutti ([danielemargutti.com](http://www.danielemargutti.com) - [@danielemargutti](http://www.twitter.com/danielemargutti) on twitter)

 I fully welcome contributions, new features, feature requests, bug reports, and fixes.
 Also PR are accepted!

-`ScrollStackContainer` is released under the MIT License.
+`ScrollStackController` is released under the MIT License.

 It was originally inspired by [`AloeStackView`](https://github.com/airbnb/AloeStackView) by Airbnb.